rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/task-relation.md

 1 example, 0 failures
 ```

+### What have we done?

-We added a method to our relation and it ordered our results.
-Why is that
+We added a dedicated method to our relation and it ordered our results.
+Why is
-important?
+that important?

 To make `index_view` work, we used methods on the
 [adapter](/introduction/adapters) to access and order the data.
 In fact, if